ima21981/comp122-f24_mine/format-encodings/notes_10_30.md

 ## Today's Agenda:

   1. Lecture
-     1. Conditional statment transformation into TAC form
+     1. Conditional statement transformation into TAC form
         * If_then, if_then_else, if_else-if_else Statements

      1. switch/case statement